 The red wine vinegar can be easily substituted with white wine vinegar or champagne vinegar, and if you really must, balsamic, but no other vinegar.
 Omit if you don’t have a suitable vinegar on hand.

 Chuck all the ingredients in a pot – crumble in the half a stock cube if using instead of stock (image number two above).
-Stir well (image number three) and heat on high.
+If you want, you can stir well (image number three) but it’s actually not necessary.
+Later the centrifugal force will mix everything up nicely.
+Heat on high.
 When the soup has just started boiling reduce the heat to medium-high to maintain it at a lively simmer for 20 minutes.

 You may doubt me and think well what difference does it make whether you simmer it ten or twenty minutes but trust me on this.